Towards a mathematical theory of trajectory inference

 Since at each time-point we sample from independent realizations of the process, the data from distinct times $t_i \ne t_j$ are independent:

 {\bf Our goal is to reconstruct the trajectories traversed by cells from these independent samples.} While the trajectories are determined by the drift vector field $\bvec{v}$ in the stochastic differential equation~\eqref{eq:diffusion_drift_sde}, we do not aim to recover $\bvec{v}$ directly.
-Instead, we aim to recover the probability law on trajectories induced by the SDE.
+Instead, we aim to recover the probability law on trajectories induced by the SDE: this approach enables us to stay in the framework of convex optimization, and prevents us from having to parameterize $\bvec{v}$.
 In the simpler setting without branching, the SDE~\eqref{eq:diffusion_drift_sde} induces a probability law on paths valued in $\Xset$, with sample paths $X_t$ describing continuous functions valued in $\Xset$ and parameterized by time $t$.
 The situation is more complicated with branching because a cell can have multiple descendants at later time-points, and so the sample paths are in fact trees in $\Xset$.
 Therefore in the case with branching we aim to recover the law on paths induced by selecting a descendant at random at each bifurcation (and even if a cell would die, allow it to proceed).
 Mathematically, this is still equivalent to the law on paths corresponding to the SDE~\eqref{eq:diffusion_drift_sde}, without the additional mechanism of branching or death (i.e. $\tau = \infty$).

-Our theoretical results in Section~\ref{sec:theory_no_growth} establish that we can recover the true law on paths in the absence of branching.
-We develop a computationally efficient methodology in Section~\ref{sec:methodology} and in particular show how to extend the approach to the case with branching in Section~\ref{sec:growth}.
+Our theoretical results establish that we can recover the true law on paths in the absence of branching.
+These results are summarized in Section~\ref{sec:summ_of_contrib} and stated precisely in Section~\ref{sec:theory_details}.
+We develop computationally efficient methodology for solving the trajectory inference problem in Section 3 (summarized in Section~\ref{sec:numerics_intro}) and show how to extend the approach to the case with branching in Section~\ref{sec:branching_intro}.